Toufeeq19/Weather-App/README.md

 🧰 Features
 🔍 Search weather by city name

-🌡️ Displays temperature, humidity, wind speed, and weather condition
+🌡️ Displays temperature and weather condition

-🕓 Shows current date and time

 🎨 Clean and responsive UI